 "All my life...,"he responded slowly, looking a little insecure as he hid the bottom half of his face behind his knees.

-"Well then,"she said, laughing a little as she made some notes in the folder, "That would explain the lack of records.
-And I'm assuming you weren't civilized before that?"
+"Well then,"she said, laughing uneasily as she made some notes in the folder, "That would explain the lack of records.
+And I'm assuming you weren't civilized before then?"
 Edgar's eyes narrowed, unable to help feeling defensive.

-"To your standards, I suppose not,"he answered a little coldly.
-She opened her mouth to ask a question, closed it, and instead made a note in the folder.
+"Not to your standards,"he answered a little coldly.
+She opened her mouth to ask a question, closed it, and let it die when she saw the look on his face.
 It certainly wasn't something he would have said a few days ago, but he would be lying if he said he wasn't at least a little hurt that the human world would so ignorantly call him uncivilized when the animal world he had lived in would think the human world insane for half the things they did.
-The silly rituals of getting dressed, eating in unnatural, man-made bowls, acting certain ways to certain people - that was insane.
+The silly rituals of getting dressed, eating in unnatural, man-made containers, acting certain ways to certain people - that was insane.

 And the fact that she was so surprised by the fact that he was indeed "civilized" made him feel all the more bitter about it.

-"How long did it take you to learn English and adapt to your new environment?"she asked, breaking him from his thoughts.
+"How long did it take you to learn English and adapt to such a different environment?"she asked instead, oblivious of his digressing thoughts.
+Edgar pursed his lips, looking away before wordlessly holding up nine fingers for her to see.

 "You lived with a human family, then?"she continued, taking note of the emotions playing over his face.
 He took a long time to respond.